Meadow Ridge School

 General Contractor: Graham Construction LLP.
 Commencing March 2018.

-FSD is working with our naming committee to determine a school name for the new K-9 School, west 32nd Street, Okotoks Community Campus.
+FSD worked with our naming committee to determine a school name for the new K-9 School, 21 Chinook Arch Way (west 32nd Street), Okotoks Community Campus.
 As per FSD Administrative Procedure 541, a committee has been formed with members from each representative group of students, parents, local teaching staff, school administration and the community at large.
-This committee will make a recommendation to FSD Board of Trustees regarding the school name, with final approval by the Board of Trustees.
+This committee made a recommendation to FSD Board of Trustees regarding the school name, with final approval by the Board of Trustees.

 Registration is currently closed.
 Registration for the new Okotoks K-9 School is expected to open after attendance area boundaries have been finalized in Spring 2019.
 Visit this webpage for regular updates or follow us on Facebook and Twitter.